 Omni sold knockoff Scramble cabinets with the same name, gameplay, graphics, and sound.
 When sued, it raised essentially the only plausible argument available to it on those facts: that Scramble wasn't copyrightable in the first place because it wasn't fixed.
 The easy answer is that Scramble is an audiovisual work fixed in the PROMs.
 The display on the CRT screen is ephemeral and each dot fades within a small fraction of a second.
-But the game itself is fixed in the computer chips 99.
-What about a DVD that has both the movie and the movie's soundtrack?
+But the game itself is fixed in the computer chips and the ephemerality of the graphic display is of no more importance than the ephemerality of the sound waves when a record is played.